huntdatacenter/docs/docs/coordination/faq.md

 In short, labs that lack attachment to a data space will be temporarily deactivated until agreements are in place or a termination notification is registered.
 Lab users will not be able to access the lab in this period.
 See [Resolution 5](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek4-resolutions.pdf#page=4) from the last Lagtun for further details (R5/LT4/T4/21).

-### How will our lab be affected during a deactivation?
+### How will labs be affected during a deactivation?

 In the case where access to your lab is temporarily deactivated, your access to this lab will be temporarily deactivated.
 Your data and your tooling will -not- be affected.
 All your lab machines will be running and your data will be available for analysis as soon as you submit signed agreements, and for evacuation when you submit a termination notification.
 See [Resolution 5](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek4-resolutions.pdf#page=4) from the last Lagtun for further details (R5/LT4/T4/21).

-### If deactivated, when can we expect our lab to be reactivated?
+### If deactivated, when can we expect our labs to be reactivated?

 We will reactivate access to labs that submit new agreements after 1.
 January on a running basis starting from Monday 3rd January.